-- You will need to meet academic requirements to gain your place in the Sixth Form. - To be a successful learner you need to aim for 95% and above attendance. - Applications should be handed in at Main Reception from Friday 22nd November.
-They will be numbered in the order they are received and where required meetings will take place in that order in August. - Certain courses have limited places, so the earlier the application, the better the chance of securing a place on that course. - We are asking you to tell us the three subjects you might like to take at A Level or whether you think you will be on Level 2 courses or a mixture of courses.
-(Sports Studies is primary a triple option) plus a reliable backup. - You need to rank the subjects in order of preference. - There is no guarantee that you will get all of these subjects but we will try to accommodate your requests. - You will have the opportunity to attend a taster day in July 2020 so you can experience your chosen subjects in taster lessons. - Enrolment will take place following examination results in August.
-For more information or to speak to a member of staff Charles Darwin Sixth Form Jail Lane Biggin Hill Westerham Kent TN16 3AU 01959 574043 ext.
-251 enquiries@cdarwin.com www.cdarwin.com What now?
+- You will need to meet academic requirements to gain your place in the Sixth Form. - To be a successful learner you need to aim for 96% and above attendance. - Applications should be handed in at Main Reception.
+They will be numbered in the order they are received and where necessary courses may be offered based on application order. - Certain courses have limited places, so the earlier the application, the better the chance of securing a place on that course. - We are asking you to tell us the three subjects you might like to take in the Sixth Form. - You must read the individual subject specific entry criteria and ensure that you meet this. - You need to select by ticking the subjects from the PROVISIONAL option blocks.
+You cannot choose two subjects from the same block. - BTEC Sport can be taken as a single (option block B), Double (option blocks B & A) or Triple (option blocks (B, A & C). - Everyone must also choose a reserve subject from any block. - We cannot guarantee that you will get all your chosen subjects but we will try to accommodate your requests. - You will have the opportunity to attend a taster event in June 2022 so you can experience your chosen subjects in taster lessons. - Enrolment will take place following examination results in August.

+For more information or to speak to a member of staff

+Charles Darwin Sixth Form

+Jail Lane Biggin Hill Westerham Kent TN16 3AU 01959 574043 ext.
+251 enquiries@cdarwin.com www.cdarwin.com

+What now?

 NOT SURE?

 If you want a more in-depth look at what we have to offer, you can come and talk to members of our Sixth Form.

 WANT TO APPLY?

 If you don't already have an application form this can be collected from reception or downloaded from the school website.

 WILL I BE ACCEPTED?

 This is all down to you.
 If you can show that you make an effort with your studies and have a good attendance level there is no reason why you should not secure a place.
 Some students are invited to attend a meeting and this is your opportunity to shine.

-Sixth Form Open Evening

-Where to find us...